Austria at the Olympics

-Austria has competed at all of the modern Olympic Games, with the exception of the 1920 Summer Olympics, from which it was barred because of its involvement with the Central Powers in World War I.
+Austria has competed at all of the modern Olympic Games, with the exception of the 1920 Summer Olympics, from which it was barred for being part of the Central Powers in World War I.

 Austria has won more medals in alpine skiing than any other nation in the world.

 The National Olympic Committee for Austria is the Austrian Olympic Committee, and was created in 1908 and recognized in 1912.

 Hosted Games

 Innsbruck is the only city in Austria that has hosted the games.
 It has done so on two occasions, both in winter.